leoelicos/ingre/README.md

 # ingre 🍅

-A cooking app that connects home cooks to a rich recipe database.
+Connecting home cooks to a rich recipe database.

 ## rationale